 "Nine points from three games, that's fantastic," he said.

 "We played wonderful football in the second half, and we could have scored four or five.
 But we're still satisfied with the 2–0 victory."

 Bastian Schweinsteiger likewise praised the significance of the result which sees the team stay joint top of the Bundesliga with Borussia Dortmund.

 "We had to be a little bit patient, and we were.
-But we always stayed on the attack, the Germany international cited.
+But we always stayed on the attack," the Germany international said.